Assistant Professor of Comparative Literature

 What classes do you teach here at UCLA?

 I teach classes on African Literature in Comparative Contexts, where we look at various literary traditions within Africa and compare them.
-For example Kenyan literature with South African and Nigerian literature, to give just a few examples, but we also look beyond the African continent to writers in the African diaspora, in the U.S. and the Caribbean.
+Kenyan literature with South African and Nigerian literature, to give just a few examples, but we also look beyond the African continent to writers in the African diaspora, in the U.S. and the Caribbean.
 For example, in one class we look at the work of Langston Hughes, an African American writer who has been very influential to various African writers.
-And so we look at how writers in South Africa adapted some of his Simple Stories in various newspapers and magazines there, this was in the 1950s and 60s.
+And so we look at how writers in South Africa adapted some of his Simple Stories in various newspapers and magazines in the 1950s and 60s.
 Then we look at how those stories by South Africans were further adapted in other parts of southern Africa such as Malawi, Zambia, and Zimbabwe.
-So its doing a lot of inter-African literary comparison, but then also comparing across broader regional and global contexts.
+So it’s doing a lot of inter-African literary comparison, but then also comparing across broader regional and global contexts.
 I also teach a course on African New Media Literature in which we look at the digital space and how its opening up new possibilities for African writers and especially for work in African languages.
-There’s this great magazine called Jalada, out of Kenya which has currently published a short story by Ngũgĩ wa Thiong’o that has been translated into over 60 languages, many African languages as well as other languages from around the globe.
+There’s this great magazine called Jalada, out of Kenya, which published a short story by Ngũgĩ wa Thiong’o that has been translated into over 60 languages, many African languages as well as other languages from around the globe.
 So it’s exciting for students to see really contemporary African Literature being produced on Facebook, on blogs, on Twitter, all these different new media platforms.

 Is there something this department exhibited that you liked compared to other departments at other schools?